javidiazdom/portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The scroll animations where made with [Aos package](https://michalsnik.github.io/aos/).
-The main animation (which has not yet been done 😅) will be made with [Animejs](https://animejs.com/).
+The main animation (which has not yet been done 😅) will be made with [React Spring](https://www.react-spring.io/).

 You can check the final page [here](https://javidiazdom.github.io/portfolio/).
 Hope you like it! 😋